 A similar behavior profile has been observed for PEDs = g (Straw added) (Figure 2b).
-In this case, however, the reductions of NRF were significant enough to generate decreasing PEDs values, even with the increase in RB contributions that the straw increments provided.
+In this case, however, it should be pointed out that the reductions of NRF were significant enough to generate decreasing PEDs values, even with the increase in RB contributions that the straw increments provided.
 The results suggest that the incorporation of straw into the process appears as an auspicious alternative in environmental terms.
 Finally, it should be emphasized that both CCs and PEDs have a potential variation profile with respect to straw added.